-- A cumulative GPA of 3.0 or higher; - Completion the following prerequisites, with minimum grade requirements met: - CRIM 1100 with a C or better; - CRIM 2141 or equivalent research class with a C or better; - CRIM 2145 or equivalent statistics class with a C or better; - Forensic Psychology Track students must also have completed PSYC 1100 with a C or better on the first attempt of the class.
+- A cumulative GPA of 3.0 or higher; - Completion the following prerequisites, with minimum grade requirements met: - CRIM 1100 with a C or better; - CRIM 2141 or equivalent research class with a C or better; - CRIM 2145 or equivalent statistics class with a C or better; - A social science theories course with a C or better. - Forensic Psychology Track students must also have completed PSYC 1100 / Introduction to Psychology with a C or better. - Homeland Security Track students must also have completed CRIM 2216 / Homeland Security with a C or better.